A-LinCui/A-LinCui.github.io/content/post/architecture-modeling-and-what-it-empowers/index.md

 #### Architecture Modeling in Predictor-based Neural Architecture Search
 Predictor-based NAS trains an approximate performance predictor and utilizes it to rank unseen architectures without actually training them.
 Therefore, once we have a predictor that can reliably rank the performance of unseen architectures, the architecture exploration can be significantly accelerated.
 However, predictor-based NAS suffers from the severe “cold-start” problem: It usually takes quite a considerable cost to acquire the architecture-performance data needed for training a working predictor from scratch.

-To alleviate the need for training data for predictor-based neural architecture search, we sequentially conduct three studies： GATES, TA-GATES, and DELE.
+To alleviate the need for training data for predictor-based neural architecture search, three studies are conducted sequentially： GATES, TA-GATES, and DELE.
 As shown in Figure 5, while the former two studies focus on designing more reasonable architecture encoders, the latter focuses on designing a more data-efficient training manner for better architecture modeling.
 We will briefly introduce them below.

 <div align=center>
 <img src="./figures/improve_search.jpg">
-Figure 5：Our researches  (Left: GATES; Middle: TA-GATES; Right: DELE) on architecture modeling in predictor-based neural architecture search.</div>
+Figure 5：Researches  (Left: GATES; Middle: TA-GATES; Right: DELE) on architecture modeling in predictor-based neural architecture search.</div>

 <br>

 **A Generic Graph-based Neural Architecture Encoding Scheme for Predictor-based NAS (GATES)**

-Recognizing the high cost of getting actual architecture performance data as the major challenge for predictor-based NAS, to exploit information in the limited data more efficiently, we first propose GATES to learn the predictor in a more data-efficient way.
+Recognizing the high cost of getting actual architecture performance data as the major challenge for predictor-based NAS, to exploit information in the limited data more efficiently, we first GATES is proposed to learn the predictor in a more data-efficient way.

 As described above, traditional architecture encoders treat architecture as a sequence or a simple DAG.
 However, they ignore that architecture should describe how the data flow and get processed.
-Following this intuition, the core of our proposed method is to mimic the data flow and processing process to encode the architecture.
+Following this intuition, the core of the proposed method is to mimic the data flow and processing process to encode the architecture.
 Specifically, in the encoding process of GATES, a piece of "virtual information" is taken as the input node embedding, and each operation is a transformation of the propagated information.
 Figure 6 shows an example of the encoding flow; more details can be found in our paper.
 The proposed GATES is a more suitable encoding method for data-processing directed acyclic graphs (DAGs) which matches the nature of this type of data.
 Indeed, it can intrinsically encode equivalent/isomorphic architectures to the same embedding.

 <div align=center>
 <img src="./figures/GATES-flow.png">